katriryt/ot-harjoitustyo/documentation/architecture.md

 ## Structure

-Application has three layers: presentation tier (UI), logic tier (services, entities), and data tier (storage of data).
+Application has three layers: presentation tier (UI), logic tier (services), and data tier (storage of data).
 Code is packaged as follows:

 ![Package structure](./pictures/architecture_package.png)

-_ui_, _services_, _entities_, and _repositories_ packages include the code for the user interface, game logic, primary classes using data structures (e.g. player functionalities), and long-term storage of data, respectively.
+_ui_, _services_, and _repositories_ packages include the code for the user interface, game logic, and long-term storage and handling of data, respectively.

-Note: Implementation of especially the data tier, i.e. repositories package, is work in progress, as well as creation of links in code between packages.
+Note: Implementation is work in progress.
+Significant development and restructuring of especially the UI and data tier has been done.
+Services layer requires finalization.

 ## User Interface (UI)